 - biological and evolutionary anthropology

 - environmental and climatic change

-- material culture and heritage.
+- material culture, heritage, and museums.

 Throughout your degree, you’ll gain a broad range of skills and experiences that are highly regarded by employers, including: